THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 This renamed but all but cosmetically unchanged DT Swiss RR 21 Dicut is built around the company’s 240 hub internals used on many carbon wheelsets from high-end wheel makers that sell for 2-3 times this alloy one.

-This is a hub I really like – it rolls well, engages quickly and is quiet when freewheeling.
-Combining that hub with a relatively stiff rim into a 1450 gram wheelset makes for a good climber that also accelerates fast.
+This is a hub I really like – it rolls well, engages quickly, and is relatively quiet when freewheeling.
+Combining that hub with a relatively stiff rim into a 1450 gram wheelset makes for a good climber that also accelerates well.

 For best handling, you’ll still want 23C tires even though many buying new wheels these days want the added comfort a less inflated 25C tire will allow.
 Either way, their handling is below par when compared to the others in this category.